ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

+    Extract a key from the key store into a data buffer using the default key format.
+    If the key is not a public-key type, then the policy on the key must have the usage flag `PSA_KEY_USAGE_EXPORT` set.

     The output of this function can be passed to `psa_import_key()` to create an equivalent object.

-    If the implementation of `psa_import_key()` supports other formats beyond the format specified here, the output from `psa_export_key()` must use the representation specified in :secref:`key-types`, not the originally imported representation.
+    If the implementation supports importing non-default key formats, the output from `psa_export_key()` must use the default representation specified in :secref:`key-types`, not the originally imported representation.

     For standard key types, the output format is defined in the relevant *Key format* section in :secref:`key-types`.
-    The policy on the key must have the usage flag `PSA_KEY_USAGE_EXPORT` set.
+    To export a key in another format, use `psa_export_formatted_key()`.

+    To export the public key from a key-pair, use `psa_export_public_key()` or `psa_export_formatted_public_key()`.

 .. function:: psa_export_public_key

     .. summary::
-        Export a public key or the public part of a key pair in binary format.
+        Export a public key or the public part of a key-pair in binary format.

     .. param:: psa_key_id_t key
         Identifier of the key to export.